apostrophecms/docs/docs/reference/module-api/module-overview.md

 As detailed for each setting, the configuration objects have `add`, `remove`, `group`, and `order` properties.
 This pattern allows these settings to "cascade" from the base classes to project-level classes without requiring those settings be declared again.

 Use `add` to add additional settings and `remove` to remove existing base class settings.
 Use `group` to organize user-facing settings in the editing interface.
-The `order` option only applies to columns, arranging columns in a particular order.
+The `order` option allows for the arrangement of added fields in a particular order for `filters`, `columns`, and `batchOperations` which don't have a `group` property.

 ### `fields`